Hilliard Beginning Band Program!

 FREQUENTLY ASKED QUESTIONS

-What if I cannot attend the parent meeting?
-Can my child still participate in the band/strings program?
+What if my mom or dad can’t come to the parent meeting?
+Can I still be in the band or strings program?

-We already have a child who has come through the program.
-Do I still need to attend the meeting?
+You already have a child who finished the program.
+Do you still need to come to the meeting?

 Yes.
 The Zoom Meeting recording will be posted on the home page.
 We encourage you to watch that video at your convenience.
 Remember to sign up for a fitting (see the “fitting’ link to the left), and contact Nicole Brocke (Tharp) or Diana Nicklas (Station) if you have any questions

-We already have an instrument at home.
-Do we need to attend the parent meeting and/or sign up for a “fitting”?
+We already have an instrument at our house.
+Do we still need to come to the parent meeting or sign up for a “fitting”?

 We strongly encourage all parents to attend the meeting if possible to get all of the information about the Hilliard Band Program.
 We also encourage you to sign up for a “fitting”.
 You can use this time to make sure that your instrument is in good working condition and will be a good “fit” for your child. **ALL students registering for percussion MUST complete a fitting.
 Percussionists will be selected based on fitting success and behavior recommendations from previous teachers.